Close up image of vegan shepherd's pie on a white plate with a fork

 How to make The topping

-How to serve your vegan shepherd’s pie
+How to serve vegan shepherd’s pie

 Leave your shepherd’s pie to stand for 5 minutes before serving.
 Pre-cut the portions by scoring the top with a knife, making 6 – 8 portions depending on how hungry you are.
 This vegan shepherd’s pie is a complete, nutritionally balanced meal in itself.
 However, if you want, you could serve it with a side salad, or a simple vegetable side dish like garlicky spinach.